JEA linemen talk with mayor about potential sale

 - JEA CEO, mayor's chief administrative officer refuse to go under oath

+The workers who met with Curry said they heard what they needed to hear.

+"There has been a lot of distrust, and once again it’s because of politics that has been played back-and-forth, Herrera said.
+"And it’s unfortunate, because there’s a lot of families and employees affected."

-The mayor has said repeatedly in the past that he has not made up his mind about selling JEA and still gathering more information.
+The mayor had repeatedly said he has not made up his mind about selling JEA and was still gathering more information.
 He also said he is not behind the push for the sale, that became an issue when it was suggested by the outgoing chairman of JEA's board late last year.

-After the meeting linemen said they believe the mayor is sincere and felt the meeting was positive.
-Curry also felt the meeting was productive.

-Also Tuesday, the JEA sale was expected to be discussed at a City Council Finance Committee Meeting.
-More on that later Tuesday as News4Jax coverage of this ongoing issue continues.

 Copyright 2018 by WJXT News4Jax - All rights reserved.